digital-land/technical-documentation/docs/development/onboarding.md

 # Onboarding Checklist

 This is a curated task list aimed at devs joining the team.
-It attempts to tackle both generalized and specific tasks that should be undertaken on joining including laptop set-up, reading to do and some suggestions on sessions to get set up.
+It attempts to tackle both generalised and specific tasks that should be undertaken on joining including laptop set-up, reading to do and some suggestions on sessions to get set up.

 General:
 - Read the planning data handbook